Fellows & Associates

 Bill Bishop is an award-winning journalist who, with Julie Ardery, founded the Daily Yonder, Rural Strategies’ rural news platform.
 Bill got his start in the news business at the Mountain Eagle, the storied Eastern Kentucky weekly newspaper known for taking on destructive coal companies and corrupt politicians.
 He was special projects reporter for the Austin American-Statesman and associate editor of the Lexington (Kentucky) Herald-Leader.
 He is the author of The Big Sort: Why the Clustering of America is Tearing us Apart (Houghton Mifflin, with co-author Robert Cushing), a ground-breaking book that uses extensive data analysis to document the rise of political segregation in America.
 Bill continues as a Daily Yonder contributing editor, reporting on employment and community development.
 He lives in LaGrange, Texas.

 Edyael joined Rural Strategies after serving as a consultant for our efforts in the Gulf Coast in the fall and winter of 2006-2007.
 She has worked with the Llano Grande Center for Research and Development, a nonprofit organization dedicated to educational pursuits and community youth leadership, beginning when she was a sophomore at Edcouch-Elsa High School in Elsa, Texas.
 Edyael is one of four founders of the Llano Grande Center’s Spanish Language Immersion Institute, and she led several community based research initiatives in her rural South Texas home town.
 She was born in México, and immigrated to the United States when she was 12.
 Edyael received a B.A. from Occidental College in Los Angeles and a master's degree in Latin American Studies at Ohio University in Athens.
-She is currently enrolled in the University of Colorado Law School.
+She is a recent graduate of the University of Colorado Law School.

 Her work with Rural Strategies included leading our telecommunications policy efforts and coordinating the Rural Broadband Policy Group, a national coalition of rural groups advocating for policies that increase access to fast, affordable, and reliable Internet service in rural areas.
 She is active in the Immigration and Rural Communities Working Group of the National Rural Assembly and also helps steer the immigration advocacy efforts of the Center for Rural Strategies.
 Edyael was an Internet Rights Fellow with Public Knowledge in Washington, D.C.